-2. Cover the area where you would like your first color of glitter salt to go with glue.
+2. Cover the area where you would like your first color to go with glue.
 Be sure to only place the glue on the area where you want that first color to go.

 3. Pour the glitter salt on top of the glue and gently press it down with your fingers.
 Tap the canvas to gently knock off any excess salt and then allow the glue to dry completely.
 It is important to let the glue dry completely before moving on to the next color so that the colors don't end up mixing.